-Training of doctors/ nurses and paramedics is a sine quo non for improving both preventive and therapeutic care.
-So, arrangements should be made to train round-thevear two categories of health staff- doctors and nurses belonging to first category to receive training in healthcare management/administration and the second category comprising of village quacks and SSC/HSC passed young men/women to receive training in preventive and primary therapeutic care in their respective Thana Health Complex and be designated as village health worker (VHW) to work in their own village.
+So, arrangements should be made to train round-the-year two categories of health staff-doctors and nurses belonging to first category to receive training in healthcare management/administration and the second category comprising of village doctors and SSC/HSC passed young men/women to receive training in preventive and primary therapeutic care in their respective Thana Health Complex and be designated as village health worker (VHW) to work in their own village.
 Some of the women will receive training in midwifery and be designated as birth attendant.
-The training of doctors/nurses will focus, inter alia, on patient-safety and patient-centered-care, in which healthcare is conceived of as a partnership between patients and health professionals.
+The training of doctors/nurses should focus on patientsafety and patient-centered-care, in which healthcare is conceived of as a partnership between patients and health professionals.
 Doctors will be motivated to obtain feedback from patients about their experience.
 Hospital administration should lay down protocols for all procedures and surgeries, and standardize treatments.
 Nurses will be trained to affix in every ward check-lists like hand-washing/ alcohol rubs, use sanitized gowns and gloves and stress on cleanliness.
 VHWs and Birth Attendants educate patients and their families, among other things, on how to maintain good health, nutrition level and maintain families' health record.
 Nurses can be relieved of extra duties by appointing ward clerks.
 Building on further institutional capacity would be the next step in the way to improving healthcare.
 National Health Council (NHC), which is to be headed by the Prime Minister, can provide policy directions and evaluate overall progress in healthcare.
 The government can constitute a National Accreditation Council with the health minister at the helm and make accreditation a mandatory requirement for all hospitals, and other healthcare providers maintain a minimum standard.
-A patient and family advisory council can be constituted for all hospitals, which will take care of patients' concerns including unnecessary diagnostic tests and procedures and coordinate with management board of hospitals.
+Hospital, community and clinical pharmacy in Bangladesh have not been well developed due to lack of government policy [166,167].